opatiny/id-card-analysis/docs/results.md

 ## 2021.12.17: Apply function to array of images

 - We managed to load all images recursively using `imageDataStore()`
-- The commands of the live script were placed in a standalone function `locatePicture()`, that is called on the array of images.
+- The commands of the live script were placed in a standalone function `detectPicture()`, that is called on the array of images.

 Enhancements of approach 1 (A1+):